Hungary court strikes down Orban over EU asylum ruling | DW | 10.12.2021

 Judges ruled that the legal challenge by the Hungarian government "cannot be the subject of a review" of the European court's judgment, nor can it lead to an "examination of the primacy of EU law."

-The Hungarian court did, however, rule that Budapest does has the right to apply its own measures in areas where the European Union has yet to take adequate steps for common implementation of EU rules, the country's Constitutional Court ruled on Friday.
+The Hungarian Constitutional Court did, however, rule Friday that Budapest has the right to apply its own measures in areas where the European Union has yet to take adequate steps for common implementation of EU rules.

-Judges said Hungary can also rule on whether a person can remain in the country, where there is "incomplete effectiveness" in terms of EU rules.
+Judges said Hungary can also decide whether a person can remain in the country, where there is "incomplete effectiveness" in terms of EU rules.

-Judges also said that Hungary's constitution protects the "inalienable right" of the country to "determine its territorial unity, population, form of government and State structure."
+Judges also said Hungary's constitution protects the "inalienable right" of the country to "determine its territorial unity, population, form of government and state structure."

-Last month, the European Court of Justice ruled that Hungary had failed to fulfill its obligations under EU law with its rule that consider asylum applications inadmissible if the asylum seeker arrived in Hungary via a third country considered safe.
+Last month, the Court of Justice of the European Union ruled that Hungary had failed to fulfill its obligations under EU law with its rule that considers asylum applications inadmissible if the asylum-seeker arrived in Hungary via a third country considered safe.

 Secondly, judges found that the Budapest government also went against EU law by criminalizing certain activities of providing assistance in making or lodging an application for asylum in its territory.